jariarkko/arch-model-t/observations.md

 Internet.
 To begin with, it is not necessarily clear that one can trust all the endpoints in any protocol interaction.

-Of course, client endpoint implemententations were never fully trusted, but the environments in which those endpoints exist are changing.
-For instance, users may have as much control over their own devices as they used to, due to manufacturer-controlled operating system installations and locked device ecosystems.
+Of course, client endpoint implementations were never fully trusted, but the environments in which those endpoints exist are changing.
+For instance, users may not have as much control over their own devices as they used to, due to manufacturer-controlled operating system installations and locked device ecosystems.
 And within those ecosystems, even the applications that are available tend to have privileges that users by themselves might not desire